marijnbent/obsidian-print/README.md

 ## Getting Started

-The plugin has been submitted to the community plugin store, but due to a backlog, it might take some time before it becomes available.
-Meanwhile, you have two ways to install the plugin: manually or via BRAT.
+The plugin has been submitted to the community plugin store.
+While it’s under review, you can install the plugin using one of two methods: manually or via BRAT.

 ### Option 1: Install via BRAT (Beta Reviewers Auto-update Tool)